 Nadcap Chemical Processing is the certification required for metal plating companies to provide service to the defense and aerospace industry.
 In 2016 Advanced Surface Technologies, Inc. (AST) sought and received this certification after a rigorous procedure and process audit by Performance Review Institute.
-AST can now provide plating for prime contractors like Boeing, Lockheed-Martin, ULA, Rockwell and many others.
-If you need certified plating services, please call on us.
+AST can now provide metal plating for prime contractors like Boeing, Lockheed-Martin, ULA, Rockwell and many others.
+If you need certified metal plating services, please call on us.

 AST has dedicated lines depending on the substrate (the metal alloy) that needs plating.
 This is significant because different metals require different cleaning and activation methods.
 The result of this is better adhesion or bond strength, between the metal part and the plating.
 Although we don’t have any testimonials that we can cite, we are often told that AST has better NADCAP quality plating than other platers.